 What is Interchange?

 Interchange is the pricing schedule that each Card Association (Visa, Mastercard, Discover, Amex) assesses for every variation of card they create based on risk.
-Since different industry types and businesses are naturally higher risk, interchange rates reflect that.
+Since risk varies depending on industry type, for example a furniture store is more risky than a restaurant because of longer time frames from payment to delivery of the product, naturally higher risk, interchange rates reflect that.
 There are hundreds of cost structures depending on factors such as the industry, card type, and transaction size.

 What is Interchange Optimization?